-Mid-term transfer applications for all year groups are managed by the school1 and the process is set out on the school's website.
+Brockington College manages in-year (mid-term) transfer applications for all year groups and the process is set out on the school website.
 Before making an application, parents should contact the headteacher to enquire if places are available and to arrange a visit to the school.
-Mid-term transfer applications should be made via the form on the school's website.
+In-year (mid-term) transfer applications must be made via the form on the school website.
 The school will aim to notify parents of the outcome of their application in writing within 10 school days.

 Where there are more applications than places, the school's published oversubscription criteria will be applied to rank applications and allocate places.
-If a place is not available, parents will be informed of their right to appeal and how they should do this in the refusal letter.
+If a place is not available, parents will be informed of their right to appeal and how they should do this, within the refusal letter.